Our Solid Core Composite Doors lead the way when it comes to both style and security

 From traditional to contemporary, you are sure to find a door style in our range that suits your property.
 We have panelled designs with curved glazing options in the Caunton and Maple ranges.
 For modern entrances, there is the Urban range that includes a choice of different glazing placement options.
 Whatever your style, we are sure to have a door that fits.

 We are passionate about the environment, and we appreciate the impact that manufacturing can have.
 We are very proud of the fact that all the timber we use is sourced from sustainably managed forests.
-What’s more, at the end of the doors life the wood can be recycled rather than being sent to landfill.
+What’s more, at the end of the composite doors life the wood can be recycled rather than being sent to landfill.

 Picking a Colour